-A Neck Lift is a procedure that offers great and dramatic results for removing and tightening the loose skin on your neck.
-Because the first signs of aging usually appear in the neck area, a neck lift can change your whole appearance and make you look years younger!
-An ideal candidate for neck lift surgery is for those who have lost a significant amount of weight, and those that aging and the sun have taken a toll on their physical appearance and now have excess skin on their necks.
+A Neck Lift is a procedure that offers great and dramatic results for removing and/or tightening the loose skin on your neck.
+Unfortunately, the first signs of aging usually appear around the neck area, a neck lift can change your whole appearance and make you look years younger!
+An ideal candidate for neck lift surgery is for those who have lost a significant amount of weight, and those where aging and the sun have taken a toll on their physical appearance and now have excess skin on their necks.
 If you want to see a significant change in your neck, then a neck lift may be right for you.

 The objective of the surgery is to improve the look of your neck by removing excess fat and skin.
 An aging neck may appear as loose or sagging skin below the chin or jaw, and some people may notice the weakening of the platysma muscle and the development of a “turkey neck.”
 For those with “bands,” the neck lift may involve tightening the platysma muscle if it has started separating or sagging.
 If needed, the neck lift may also include the removal and contouring of neck fat, which is located under the platysma muscle.
 If you just have excess fat under your chin, liposuction alone may be all you need to enhance the appearance of your neck.
 With the individual aging, you can lose the definition in your jaw line that you have always had.
 Obesity, age, and smoking habits are some of the factors the cosmetic surgeon will consider when evaluating a candidate for this procedure.